hoodiehq-archive/documentation/worker.md

 So far, so good.

 Next up, we’ll format our message a little bit.
 Before we dive into the actual formatting code, we’ll *define* a format that we expect a log object to look like.
-This can be later be enforced, so we know only to expect objects of the type `log` that have all the required fields.
+This can be later enforced, so we know only to expect objects of the type `log` that have all the required fields.

     {
         "_id": "log/*",